 RTÉ had better record this.

-The portrait survived because it ended up with a friend of the painter, Mr. Edward Dowden at Trinity College.
+The portrait survived because it ended up with a friend of the painter, Mr. Edward Dowden at Trinity College Dublin.
 Following Mr. Dowden's death the painting was returned to the Yeats family.

 The painting was auctioned and was successfully bought.
 Now it will hang where originally intended.

 I look forward to the first official visit to Killarney by the newly appointed Minister for Culture, Heritage and the Gaeltacht, Deputy Josepha Madigan, when the painting will be officially hung.
 Please God, her visit will take place soon.

 I want to raise an issue that has come into the public domain in the past few days.
 I refer to the Health Information and Quality Authority, HIQA, being invited to carry out an investigation into an incident that took place in one of the maternity hospitals, which has now ended up in the courts.
 I want to raise concerns about the way we have dealt with some of the issues that relate to medical care.

 In the past three to four weeks I have met members of the medical profession ranging from GPs to junior doctors to medical consultants.
 The one worrying aspect to emerge was that medicine in this country now operates in a defensive mode.
 In the past 12 months we have paid out €80 million for medical negligence claims in maternity care.
 That shows we have a huge challenge.